steveri/easysteps/esteps2/test/README.txt

-EASYSTEPS TEST
+ESTEPS2 TEST

-Build the same design construct.py files both with and without using easysteps enhancements, verify that the results in both cases are identical.
+Build the same design construct.py files both with and without using esteps2 enhancements, verify that the results in both cases are identical.

 To contrast the two styles (basic vs. easystesp), you can compare the design without easystep enhancements vs. the design rewritten with enhancements